You Know You’re a Prepper When… 29 Surefire Signs You are a Prepper!

 But seriously…

 Being a prepper is nothing to be ashamed of.
-Before we all got lazy and spoiled by technology, everyone was a prepper.
+Everyone was a prepper before we all got lazy and spoiled by technology.

 Just ask your grandma – she knew how to grow and can her own food, had an off-grid stove, and was ready to handle just about any natural disaster that could hit.

-Oh, and your stockpiles mean you never have to make emergency runs to the grocery store because you ran out of sugar. 🙂
+Your stockpiles mean you never have to make emergency runs to the grocery store because you run out of sugar. 🙂

 Would You Be Ready if a Disaster Struck?